Español English

 The genus Alpinia, family Zingiberaceae, includes about 230 species of tropical plants native to Asia, Australia and the Pacific islands.
 Some species are: Alpinia purpurata, Alpinia zerumbet, Alpinia speciosa, Alpinia galanga, Alpinia officinarum.

-Common names: Red ginger, Ostrich plume or Pink cone ginger.
+Common names: Red ginger, Ostrich plume, Pink cone ginger.
 This species is native to Malaysia.

 They are tropical rhizomatous plants that reach 1.5 meters (4.92 feet) in height.
 The large and long leaves are deep green.
 The showy inflorescences have small white flowers surrounded by attractive red bracts.
 They bloom in summer.

-The Alpinia purpurata needs a semi-shade exposure, receiving 3 hours of sun in the early hours of the morning; the humidity must be medium-high.
-They do not resist the cold below 14 ºC (57.2 ºF).
+Alpinia purpurata needs a semi-shade exposure, receiving 3 hours of sun in the early hours of the morning; the humidity must be medium-high.
+It does not resist the cold below 14 ºC (57.2 ºF).

 The soil can be a mixture, in equal parts, of normal garden soil, leaf mulch, and coarse siliceous sand.